Ahmed Raza (Emirati cricketer)

-Ahmed Raza (احمد رضا; born 10 October 1988) is a cricketer who plays for the United Arab Emirates national cricket team.
+Ahmed Raza (احمد رضا; born 10 October 1988) is an international cricketer who plays for the United Arab Emirates national cricket team.
 Raza is a right-handed batsman who bowls slow left-arm orthodox.

 Personal life

 Raza was born and raised in Sharjah, the youngest of four siblings.
 He is the son of Pakistani parents Shamim and Syed Zahid Kazmi.
 His father ran a plumbing business in Sharjah, having immigrated to the UAE in 1972 to work as an electrical engineer.